This article is for customers on Pro and Enterprise plans. It covers the two ways to create custom access levels.

 5. Complete the following in the Add access level window:

-- (Optional) Check the box for Enforce Two-factor Authentication (2FA) if you want to require a secure login code for these team members.
+- Enforce two-factor authentication (2FA): Click the checkbox if you want to require a secure login code for these team members.

 6. Click Add access level.